What does the term 'cluster' refer to in the context of VMware vSphere?

 Prepare for the VMware vSphere Test.
 Study with flashcards and multiple-choice questions, each offering hints and explanations.
 Ace your exam!

-In the context of VMware vSphere, the term 'cluster' refers to a group of similarly configured servers that work together to provide high availability, load balancing, and resource management for virtual machines.
-By grouping multiple servers into a cluster, vSphere enables features such as Distributed Resource Scheduler (DRS) and High Availability (HA), which allow for efficient allocation of resources and ensure that virtual machines can continue to run even if one or more physical servers experience a failure.
+In VMware vSphere, the term 'cluster' specifically refers to a group of similarly configured servers that work together to provide high availability, load balancing, and resource management for virtual machines.
+Clustering allows multiple hosts to be managed as a single entity, which facilitates improved resource utilization and provides redundancy and failover capabilities.

 Subscribe